What Is Blog Design?

 But if your blog looks like every other blog in your niche, it’s going to blend in.

-Which is why at least some of your blog design should be dedicated to standing out.
+This is why at least some of your blog design should be dedicated to standing out.

 That’s not to say that you need to reinvent the wheel.
 But your blog should do something that makes it look different than competing blogs.